 MLIS 7310.
-Introduction to Descriptive Cataloging.
+Introduction to Metadata for Catalogers.
 3 Hours.

-Prerequisite: MLIS 7300 with a grade of "B" or better or consent of the instructor.
-Introduction to the theories, principles, and practices of bibliographic descriptive cataloging, including the application of current and emerging standards; the description of primary print and non-print resources; choice of access points, creation of headings, authority work, and application of encoding standards.
-The course includes an examination of current trends and future directions of descriptive cataloging.
+Prerequisite: MLIS 7300.
+Introduction to the theories, principles, and practices of bibliographic descriptive cataloging and metadata, including the application of current and emerging standards.
+The course includes creation of descriptive metadata and examination of current trends and future directions of descriptive cataloging and metadata.

 MLIS 7330.
-Metadata and Advanced Cataloging.
+Advanced Metadata.
 3 Hours.

-Prerequisites: MLIS 7300 with a grade of "B" or better or consent of the instructor.
-Advanced study of the theory and practice of bibliographic descriptive cataloging, including the principles and theories of metadata development; application of current and emerging cataloging and metadata standards, methodologies, and practices; and issues in metadata interoperability, quality control, and evaluation.
+Prerequisites: MLIS 7300 and 7310.
+Advanced study of the theory and practice of descriptive cataloging and metadata, including the metadata development; application of current and emerging metadata standards, methodologies, and practices; issues in metadata interoperability, social aspects of metadata creation, linked data, and ontologies.

 MLIS 7355.
-Subject Cataloging and Classification.
+Cataloging and Classification.
 3 Hours.

-Prerequisite: MLIS 7300 with a grade of "B" or better or consent of the instructor.
-Study of the theories, principles, and practices of subject cataloging and classification; including determining aboutness, vocabulary control, application of Library of Congress Subject Headings (LCSH), classification theory; and application of classification schemes including Dewey Decimal Classification (DDC), Library of Congress Classification (LCC), and other systems.
+Prerequisite: MLIS 7300.
+Study of the theories, principles, and practices of cataloging and classification; including resource description, Library of Congress Subject Headings (LCSH), related thesauri, RDA Registry, and classification theory; and application of classification schemes including Dewey Decimal Classification (DDC), Library of Congress Classification (LCC), and other systems.

 MLIS 7360.
-Indexing, Abstracting, and Thesaurus Construction.
+Knowledge Creation and Taxonomy.
 3 Hours.